-$$I(x) = I_0 e^{-\mu_m \rho x}$$ (29)'''
+$$I(x) = I_0 e^{-\mu_m \rho x}$$ (30)""

-Equation 29 in its different forms can be used for the calculation of gamma rays attenuation in matter if the geometry is such that any gamma photon that is scattered at even a small angle leaves the beam, and does enter the detector.
+Equation 30 in its different forms can be used for the calculation of gamma rays attenuation in matter if the geometry is such that any gamma photon that is scattered at even a small angle leaves the beam, and does enter the detector.
 This is designated as the good geometry or narrow beam condition.

-BUILDUP FACTOR
+11. BUILDUP FACTOR

-In practical cases, a gamma photon undergoing Compton scattering can reenter the detector in broad beam conditions.
+In practical cases thick shields and non-ideal geometries are used.
+A gamma photon undergoing Compton scattering can reenter the detector in a broad beam condition.
 A purely exponential function cannot describe a broad beam condition.
 The deviation is referred to as the buildup of scattered gamma rays that have undergone Compton scattering and are reentering the detector.

 Account is practically taken of this effect by the introduction of a buildup factor B. The value of B depends on the nature and thickness of the attenuating medium and on the gamma ray energy.
-The build up factor is thus defined as:
+The buildup factor is thus defined as:

-$B = \frac{Actual gamma ray flux}{Flux obtained using exponential attenuation law}$ where B is the build up factor.
+$$B = \frac{Actual gamma ray flux}{Flux obtained using exponential attenuation law}$$ where B is the buildup factor.

-The calculation and choice of build up factor is a part of the field of gamma ray shielding analysis.
+The calculation and choice of build-up factor is a part of the field of gamma ray shielding analysis.
 In general the practical attenuation law for gamma rays allowing for fluxes takes the form:

-$$I(x) = I_0 B(\mu x, E{\gamma}) . e^{-\mu(E{\gamma}) x}$$ (29)'''
+$$I(x) = I_0 B(\mu x, E{\gamma}) e^{-\mu(E{\gamma}) \cdot x}$$ (30)""